rodlukas/UP-admin/README.md

     **[Prettier](https://prettier.io/)** (TS, TSX, JS, CSS, HTML, JSON, YAML, TOML, MD), both these tools are integrated with an IDE and perform automatic enhancements.
 -   **The apps are connected to more services:**
-    -   **CI and CD** is taken care of by [Travis](https://travis-ci.com/) – automated build, testing and deployment to various environments, automated execution of advanced scripts for e.g. automated app version addition to app, tokens handling, uploading static assets (frontend) to GitHub release assets, integration of cloud service for measuring code coverage.
+    -   **CI and CD** is taken care of by [GitHub Actions](https://github.com/features/actions) – automated build, testing and deployment to various environments, automated execution of advanced scripts for e.g. automated app version addition to app, tokens handling, uploading static assets (frontend) to GitHub Release Assets, integration of cloud service for measuring code coverage.
     -   **Automated continuous code analysis** including code quality measure, finding zero-days and preventing critical vulnerabilities is taken care of by [LGTM](https://lgtm.com/), [SonarCloud](https://sonarcloud.io/) and [DeepScan](https://deepscan.io/).